ArbiKhan007/DSA/JavaDaily/Notes.md

+Airflow Variable Sync via Kubernetes CronJob

+This guide explains how to sync Airflow Variables from a Kubernetes ConfigMap into your Airflow instance automatically, using a CronJob.

+📌 Why?

+Airflow UI → Variables must be created manually.

+We already store variables in a ConfigMap (edp-airflow-app-config).

+We want to automate syncing ConfigMap → Airflow Variables UI.

+This CronJob:

 Mounts your edp-airflow-app-config ConfigMap (your variables).

+Reads key/value pairs from the ConfigMap.

-Reads values from that ConfigMap and syncs them into Airflow Variables.
+Inserts them into Airflow Variables using the Airflow CLI.

-Injects the metadata DB connection string from your secret edp-airflow-metadata-connection.
+Connects to the Airflow metadata DB via secret edp-airflow-metadata-connection.

+🛠️ Prerequisites

+Airflow deployed on Kubernetes (with metadata DB reachable).

+ConfigMap containing your variables, e.g.:

+apiVersion: v1
+kind: ConfigMap
+metadata:
+  name: edp-airflow-app-config
+  namespace: <your-namespace>
+data:
+  VAR1: "value1"
+  VAR2: "value2"

+Secret containing DB connection, e.g.:

+apiVersion: v1
+kind: Secret
+metadata:
+  name: edp-airflow-metadata-connection
+  namespace: <your-namespace>
+stringData:
+  connection: postgresql+psycopg2://airflow:password@postgres-service:5432/airflow

-✅ Updated CronJob Manifest
+📋 CronJob Manifest

+Save this as airflow-variable-sync.yaml:

 apiVersion: batch/v1
 kind: CronJob
 metadata: